WhatsAppCall

 Useful details include appliance type, brand if relevant, kitchen or laundry location, distance to the sink trap, existing stop tap, cabinet access and whether the appliance has already been delivered.

-This page covers the shared plumbing points used by water-fed appliances: inlet valves, shut-off access, waste hose routing, trap spigots and safe drainage behaviour.
-Dishwasher-only details should stay on the dedicated dishwasher connection page so Google can separate the appliance hub from the single-appliance service page.
+This appliance connection service covers the shared plumbing points used by water-fed appliances: inlet valves, shut-off access, waste hose routing, trap spigots and safe drainage behaviour.
+Dishwasher-only details should stay on the dedicated dishwasher connection page so Google can separate the appliance hub from the single-appliance service route.

 Before the team arrives